simoneangarano/SoftwareFI/README.md

 The directories are organized as follows:

-* hg-noise-injector - A module to inject realistic errors in the training process
+* hg_noise_injector - A module to inject realistic errors in the training process
-* low-level-fault-injection - Configuration files for NVBITFI for fault injection
+* eval_fault_injection_cfg - Configuration files for NVBITFI for fault injection
-* pytorch-scripts - PyTorch scripts for training and inference for the used DNNs.
-For for information read the [README](/pytorch_scripts/README.md).
+* pytorch_scripts - PyTorch scripts for training and inference for the used DNNs.
+For information read the [README](/pytorch_scripts/README.md).